alliedvision/VmbPy/README.md

 - opencv: Similar to above but ensures that the numpy arrays are valid OpenCV images
 - test: Additional tools such as `flake8`, `mypy`, and `coverage` only necessary for executing `run_tests.py`

+### Yocto on NXP i.MX8 and OpenCV

+The GPU in i.MX8 systems requires using the system-wide opencv-python package.
+When you create the Python environment, please use the ``--system-site-packages`` flag to include the system-wide OpenCV package.

+If you don't set up a separate environment, a warning is shown during the VmbPy installation.
+You can ignore this warning.

 # Differences to VimbaPython

 VmbPy is the successor of VimbaPython.
 As such it shares many similarities, but in some places major